ecemyigit/weather_dashboard/README.md

 - Weather data provided by [OpenWeatherMap](https://openweathermap.org/).
 - Bootstrap CSS framework: [Bootstrap](https://getbootstrap.com/).

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Special thanks to [OpenWeatherMap](https://openweathermap.org/) for providing weather data.
 - Built as a learning project for web development with Django, Bootstrap, and jQuery.